mrkhorasani/AZ-900/README.md

    3. Website Hosting
    4. Backup, Storage and Recovery
 > [!Note]
-> **PaaS** sometimes referred to as **Serverless Design or Architecture** is a platform for our application, it's anything you may need for your application such as Database, Web Server, etc. By Paas, you don't need to worry about your OS, monitoring, patching, antiviruses, backup, and other underlying structures like hardware.
+> **PaaS** sometimes referred to as **Serverless Design or Architecture** is a platform for our application, it's anything you may need for your application such as Database, Web Server, etc. By PaaS, you don't need to worry about your OS, monitoring, patching, antiviruses, backup, and other underlying structures like hardware.
 ## **Common use cases of PaaS:**
    1. DBMS: DataBase Management Service (Such As Azure SQL or Amazon RDS"Relational Database") 1.1. manage by the cloud provider<br>